CultClassik/puppet-swarm_monitor/README.md

 ### Setup Requirements **OPTIONAL**

-Requires that you have a functional Docker Swarm cluster to deploy to.
+Must have a functional Docker Swarm cluster to deploy to.

+Must have an instance of Traefik running on your Swarm cluster.

 ### Beginning with swarm_monitor